delicioussmorgasbord/BG3-Monk-Wanderer-Subclass/README.md

 ACTIONS

-Hagakure: Use 1 Ki to suppress your presence, immediately becoming Invisible if you are obscured.
+Hagakure: Use your bonus action and 2 Ki to suppress your presence, immediately becoming Invisible if you are obscured.

 Shifting Presence: Use 2 Ki to change all aspects of your appearance until your next rest (Short or Long).

-Sense Vitals: Use 4 Ki to sense the weak points of a target, dealing an additional 1d6 points of Physical damage whenever you hit it with a weapon attack.
+Sense Vitals: Use 3 Ki to sense the weak points of a target, dealing an additional 1d6 points of Physical damage whenever you hit it with a weapon attack.
 If the target dies before the spell ends, you can use Reapply Sense Vitals to mark a new creature.
 The technique lasts until your next Long Rest.
 Requires Concentration.

 Grounding: Use your bonus action to regain 2 Ki by breaking your Concentration.